lsbFlying/resy/README.md

 B: implementation principle.<br/>

-By wrapping class components with a layer of memo and transforming them into hook components, support for class components can be realized.
+by wrapping class components with a layer of memo and transforming them into hook components, support for class components can be realized.

 C: optimize rendering.<br/>